5 Signs You Might Need to Switch Baby Formulas

 If you suspect your formula-fed infant is struggling with an intolerance, you may consider trying something new.

-Introduce one bottle of a new formula such as goat milk formula when your baby is especially hungry or at the first feed of the day.
-Additionally, offering the new formula in the morning can reduce the risk of fussiness in the evening.
-Make the new formula your child’s main source of nutrition for 5 – 6 days, so your baby can get used to it.
-You should avoid changing any other feeding associations, such as when you sit to feed your baby or when you change their bottles or teats, as too many changes may confuse them.
+Introduce one bottle of a new formula, such as goat milk, when your baby is especially hungry or at the first feed of the day.
+Additionally, offering the new recipe in the morning can reduce the risk of fussiness in the evening.
+Make the new recipe your child’s main source of nutrition for 5 – 6 days so your baby can get used to it.
+You should avoid changing other feeding associations, such as when you sit to feed your baby or change their bottles or teats, as too many changes may confuse them.

 Transition Properly